zowe/docs-site/docs/user-guide/api-mediation/api-mediation-multi-tenancy.md

 Cannot receive information about services on API Gateway with apimlId 'apiml1' because: Received fatal alert: certificate_unknown; nested exception is javax.net.ssl.SSLHandshakeException: Received fatal alert: certificate_unknown

 **Reason**
-The trust between the domain and the central Gateway was not established.
+Cannot connect to the Gateway service.

 **Action**
-Review your certificate configuration.
+Make sure that the external Gateway service is running and the truststore of the both Gateways contain the corresponding certificate

 ### No debug messages similar to apiml1 completed with onComplete are produced